pbberlin/go-massmail/README.md

 The CSV files containing the recipient emails and meta data
 can be downloaded via HTTP before the task execution.

+Configurable TTL to enforce ultra fresh recipient lists if need be.

+HTTP base64 auth via User setting.
+Password is taken from ENV.

 Example URLs

 * [FMT invitations](http://fmt-2020.zew.local/fmt/individualbericht-curl.php?mode=invitation)